 Valley Views - Kings Stanley

-Having recently received a Silver Enjoy England award our four star guest accommodation Valley Views has recently been renovated and refurbished to a high quality.
+Having recently received a Silver Enjoy England award our four star guest accommodation Valley Views has recently been renovated and refurbished.
 You can be assured of a warm welcome from hostess Pam White.

 Sodbury House Hotel - Old Sodbury

-Situated in its own spacious grounds of lawns and fruit trees, this former farmstead dates from the 1700's, its rustic charm complemented by modern restoration.
+Situated in its own spacious grounds of lawns and fruit trees, this former farmstead dates from the 1700's and its rustic charm is complemented by modern restoration.
+All rooms have been thoughtfully refurbished to a high standard to provide excellent facilities and offer tea and coffee, colour television, radio, hair dryer.

 The Compass Inn - Tormarton